raggedkarma/godbreakersaga/src/honour-lies/roster-builder.md

 > If a unit with both _Expendable_ **and** _Summoned_ was removed from play, it may only redeploy in a subsequent turn via summoning.

 #### Swift
-This unit may March even if within difficult terrain, and may Reform instead of making an Advance move.
+This unit may perform a March within difficult terrain, and may use the action to Reform instead of moving.

 <hr id="types" />